forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Reasons for Sanctions

-1. Encouraging Russia to stop offensive warfare and adhere to international rules such as the UN charter.
+1. Encouraging Russia to stop offensive warfare and adhere to international rules such as the [UN charter](#un-charter).
-2. Once a truce is established, sanctions are considered adequate and suitable to encourage a fair solution and to implement it (e.g. a withdrawal of troupes). // hard to say what's a fair solution, here some speculations are in [Paths to Peace](#paths-to-peace)
+2. Once a truce is established, sanctions are considered adequate and suitable to encourage a fair solution and to implement it (e.g. a withdrawal of troupes). // Hard to say what's a fair solution - some speculations are in [Paths to Peace](#paths-to-peace).

 > Subjective Reasons: Sanctions on Russia are considered adequate as: